protontypes/LibreSelery/README.md

 * Self generated [`QR code`](https://raw.githubusercontent.com/wiki/protontypes/openselery/openselery/wallet_qrcode.png) for secure investment into your project host in the Wiki of your project.
 Wallet address is been double checked against the configured Coinbase wallet and address shown in the README badge.
 * Automated user information about deposited funding transmitted to the Github user email address including a note.
 * Simple simulation on your project to investigate distribution on past git history without the Coinbase tokens.
-* Add additional projects you like to fund to the  [`tooling_repos.yml`](https://github.com/protontypes/seleryexample/blob/master/selery.yml)

 ## How it works